Warbo/chriswarbo-net/essays/activecode/index.md

 ### Importing Sub-Documents ###

 We can use PanPipe to dump the contents of files and PanHandle to combine them together.
-We can even call Pandoc recursively, using PanPipe.
+We can even call Pandoc recursively:

 ````{.bash}
 ```{.unwrap pipe="sh"}